Updated: Apr 18

 “Psst – Darcie,” he whispered as he waved me to come towards him.
 I was kind of shocked he knew my name.
 Actually, I wasn’t that surprised -- everybody’s business spread like wildfire through those halls!
 This guy kept to himself for the most part though.
 Dusty blonde hair, dark blue eyes, and a heavy-burdened-heart is how I will always remember Jay.

-Jay never got that ride to Houston that day.
+Jay never got his ride to Houston that day.
 There were no “good-byes” and that slammed door was the end of our story.
 I hope Jay continued to get the help he needed.
-I pray he sought out God to take his burdens and one by one God took back His stars – all forty-two of them.
+I pray he laid his burdens down.
+And one by one God took back His stars – all forty-two of them.

 Sometimes Life Sounds Like a Sad Song